spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage |
 | **Expected Value** | Array of objects, each specifying lifecycle stage and carbon footprint               |

----

 #### 6.1.2.2.1 lifecycleStage {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifecycleStage}

-The *lifecycleStage* describes the specific phase in the battery’s lifecycle, such as RawMaterialExtraction or Recycling.
+The `lifecycleStage` describes the specific phase in the battery’s lifecycle, such as RawMaterialExtraction or Recycling.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|